CodiumTeam/docker-training/exercise-6/README.md

 1. Build the image once.
 1. Build the image again, notice that the second time it was very quick and it was saying `---> Using cache` or `CACHED` in each instruction.
 1. Now modify the `server.py` file.
 Simply change one of the strings.
 1. Build the image once more.
 Notice that it had to install the requirements again, even though they had not changed.
-This step of installing dependencies can be time consuming and typically changes much less frequently than your code.
+This step of installing dependencies can be time-consuming and typically changes much less frequently than your code.
 That is why best practice dictates that you should install dependencies first before copying your actual source code.
-1. Modify the `Dockerfile` to copy the `requirements.txt` file (but not the `server.py`), install the dependencies, and then copy the actual application code.
+1. Modify the `Dockerfile` to copy the `requirements.txt` file (but not the `server.py`), install the dependencies, and then copy the actual application code (the `server.py` file).
 1. As before, try building the image, then change the code in `server.py` and build the image again.
 Notice how this time, the dependencies are retrieved from cache.

 ## 6.2 Multi-stage builds with C++